Juanvalgreen/TaskMe/README.md

 # TaskMe
- Project to put React and Redux knowledge into practice.
-Using React, Redux Toolkit, and TailWind CSS.
+ Project to put React and FireBase knowledge into practice.
+Using React, TailWind CSS and FireBase.